tylerharter/cs320/s21/p5/README.md

 ## Visualization Commands

-Once you know have the country data for all the requests, there are a lot of fun ways to visualize the data.
-As shown in the following, the `geocontinent` and `geohour` commands will produce .svg files, where countries which generate more requests are drawn darker.
+Once you know have the region data for all the requests, there are a lot of fun ways to visualize the data.
+As shown in the following, the `geocontinent` and `geohour` commands will produce .svg files, where regions which generate more requests are drawn darker.
 The `video` command will generate a 24-frame animation, showing where requests are coming from, hour-by-hour.

-**Note:** Your colors may look different than the images below due to choice of colors and choice of how to assign colors to countries.
+**Note:** Your colors may look different than the images below due to choice of colors and choice of how to assign colors to regions.

 <img src="media.png">